meilisearch/documentation/guides/advanced_guides/field_properties.md

 #### Example

-Suppose that you managed a database of movies with the following fields: `id`, `description`, `genre`, `title`, `release_date`.
-They all contain useful information; however, some are more useful than others.
-If you wanted to make the `id` and `release_date` fields non-searchable, and re-order the remaining fields by importance, you could update the searchable attributes in the following way.
+Suppose that you manage a database of movies with the following fields: `id`, `description`, `genre`, `title`, `release_date`.
+These fields all contain useful information; however, **some are more useful to search than others**.
+To make the `id` and `release_date` fields non-searchable and re-order the remaining fields by importance, you might update the searchable attributes list in the following way.

 <CodeSamples id="field_properties_guide_searchable_1" />